hypothe/AI4RO2_E/script/README.md

 ## Scripts

-The *script* folder contains the five scripts used to handle the workflow for the automatic generation and run of pddl problems.
+The *script* folder contains the scripts used to handle the workflow for the automatic generation and run of pddl problems.
-CHECK QUA

-A further script has been introduced to perfor a sensitivity analysis for the identification of the optimal wA* parameters.
-The scripts can be launched sequentially to perform the full evaluation of a single or multiple problems, but can also be used independently if need.
+The scripts can be used separately and launched sequentially to perform the full evaluation of a single or multiple problems, but can also be used independently if need.

+The *test_data.py* script instead, can be used to perform a batch of runs and collect the information about the planning engine performance.
+Data have been stored and processd di the *correlation.py* script for training a linear regression model aimed to identify the optimal wA* parameters.

+Below is reported a main description of the implemneted scripts together with a example case workflow for the generation, run and analysis of a generic problem.

 ### build.py